 09 of 15

 Keep It Kid-Friendly

 If you want to create a functional living space for your little one, you’re going to have to think like a toddler.
 Look for scaled-down furniture, and consider replacing wardrobes and dressers with low-hanging hooks and manageable cubbies.
-Simple, child-sized bed frames or floor beds allow kids to climb in and out of bed on their own without fear of falling, and low shelves allow for easy access to toys while doubling as... play surfaces.Continue to 11 of 12 below.
+Simple, child-sized bed frames or floor beds allow kids to climb in and out of bed on their own without fear of falling, and low shelves allow for easy access to toys while doubling as play surfaces.Continue to 10 of 15 below.

 Add a Touch of Whimsy

 Scandinavian kids’ rooms always inspire a sense of whimsy and wonder, putting an emphasis on imagination and play.
-Lively patterns and whimsical art prints featuring fun sayings and illustrated characters add a uniquely childish charm, and playful touches, like colorful bunting and strings of fairy lights, are a perfect fit.Continue to 12 of 12 below.
+Lively patterns and whimsical art prints featuring fun sayings and illustrated characters add a uniquely childish charm.
+Playful touches like colorful bunting and strings of fairy lights are also a perfect fit.Continue to 11 of 15 below.